MetPX/sarracenia/doc/sr_report.1.rst

   2016-05-05 23:40:30,394 [INFO] speedo:  53 messages received:    10 msg/s, 12.6K bytes/s, lag: 3.8e+02 s
   2016-05-05 23:40:30,394 [WARNING] speedo: Excessive lag: 380.164 seconds
   2016-05-05 23:40:30,508 [INFO] signal stop
-  2016-05-05 23:40:30,508 [INFO] sr_log stop
+  2016-05-05 23:40:30,508 [INFO] sr_report stop
   blacklab%

-One can monitor arbitrary data by creating log configurations with a variety of selection criteria and processing options.
+One can monitor arbitrary data by creating report configurations with a variety of selection criteria and processing options.

 A do_nothing.py script for **on_message**::